Journal Folder

 Settings are resolved in three layers, last wins:

 1. Global — set in Settings → Community plugins → Journal Folder.
-Persists in data.json.
+Persists in .obsidian/plugins/journal-folder/data.json.

 2. Folder — front-matter of a file named journal-folder.md in the same folder as the journal note.
 Subfolders never inherit from a parent folder's journal-folder.md — each folder controls its own settings.

-3. Embedded — body of the current journal-header code block, parsed line-by-line as key: value.
-Applies only to that one header.
+3. Embedded — body of the current journal-header (or journal-tasks) code block, parsed line-by-line as key: value.
+Applies only to that one block.

 Setting names are case-insensitive and tolerant of separators.
 All of the following are equivalent: